pin-yu/go-benchmark/README.md

 summary

-It is better to use `string builder`,especially in the for loop, to concatenate the strings.
-If we write `string + string` in the for loop, the process will takes a long time to  allocate memories for the intermediate string.
+It is better to use `string builder`, especially in the for loop, to concatenate the strings.
+If we write `string + string` in the for loop, the process will takes a long time to  allocate memories for the intermediate strings.

 ## String to []Rune, []Byte